burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 All containers in C++98 provide a fundamental guarantee.
 And some operations (for example, `std::vector<T>::push_back`) give a strong guarantee.

 # Stages of Processing Source Code in C++
+A source code for C/C++ consist of source files.
+Each source files is processed through the following sequence of steps.

+## Preprocessing and initial textual source code processing
+1. The input file is read into memory and broken into lines.

-1. Processing trigrams.
+2. Processing trigrams.
 For all trigrams please check [2,p.15].

 ```cpp
 #include <iostream>